 The smoker didn’t believe her.
 He exhaled and went for another draw.
 The business woman slapped at him and knocked the cigarette from his mouth as she grabbed for his collar.
 The cigarette landed in the cowboys lap.
 He jumped up and hit his head on the roof.

 It looked like mayhem was about to ensue.
 But the cowboys head hurt more than his need for getting back at someone and he smartly sat down to nurse his wound.
-Seeing someone had been injured, the business woman let loose of the smoker.
+Seeing he had been injured, the business woman let loose of the smoker.
 She made some threatening comment and turned her attention to the cowboy.

 It took about one minute before we all began to smell smoke.
 We had lost track of the cigarette.